Understand the difference between compensation and salary, offer competitive compensation packages, and learn how to conduct a compensation analysis.

 Commissions are a percentage-based form of compensation given to staff contingent on their sales performance.
 For example, if an employee brings in $20,000 in sales and is promised a 5% commission, they earn $1,000.
 Employees of companies that pay both salary and commission are typically given smaller salaries to incentivize work performance.

 Tips are most commonly found in the hospitality industry.
 Service workers—bartenders, baristas, servers, etc.—make a substantial amount of their money from tips (on top of their base wage).
 Tips can be received in cash as well as by debit or credit.
 Tips are considered taxable and must be reported when filing a tax return.
 The IRS has a form for tracking tips to be reported to an employer.

 If you think of salary as a cake, then total compensation is the frosting that completes it.
 Salaries are a fixed sum of money that employees are paid every year, while total compensation is the base salary plus any other benefits.
 Employees are usually aware of their base salary wage but are often unaware of how much they earn in additional benefits.
-This is because additional benefits usually come in the form of perks or services like insurance or transportation stipends.
+This is because additional benefits usually come in the form of perks or services like insurance or transportation stipends or technology stipends.
 Ultimately, these perks and services come as an additional cost to an employer and get factored in when calculating the total cost of an individual employee.

 For more information about employee perk stipends, download our Free guide.

 Download the free guide to learn how to drive employee engagement to 90% and get examples of stipends.